Drullan/DbProject/README.md

 ## Introduction
 We've been assigned to implement a database for the supervision of production and delivery of cookies produced by the company Krusty Kookies Sweden AB.
 ## Requirements
 - [x] The pallet number, product name, and date and time of production is registered in the database.
-The pallet number is unique.
+The pallet number is unique
-- [x] At any time, it should be possible to check how many pallets of a product that have been produced during a specific time.
+- [x] At any time, it should be possible to check how many pallets of a product that have been produced during a specific time
-- [x] When a pallet is produced, the raw materials storage must be updated.
+- [x] When a pallet is produced, the raw materials storage must be updated
 - [x] It should be possible to check the amount in store of each ingredient
-- [ ] It should be possible to see when, and how much of, an ingredient was last delivered into storage.
+- [ ] It should be possible to see when, and how much of, an ingredient was last delivered into storage
 - [ ] An interface to the collection of recipes where one can study existing recipes
-- [x] An interface where one can update existing recipes.
+- [x] An interface where one can update existing recipes
 - [x] An inteface for entering new recipes
 - [x] It shouldn't be possible to block already delivered palletes
 ### It should be possible to:
+- [x] Create new pallets
-- [x] Trace each pallet.
+- [x] Trace each pallet
+- [x] Block pallets with a given product, produced within a given time span
 - [x] To see all information about a pallet with a given number
 - [x] The contents of the pallet
 - [x] The location of the pallet